cjglo/go-graphs/README.md

 1. ReadFromFile -> Algorithm to read in custom graph language (below) and create graph
 2. FindShortestPath -> Shortest path from a two given Vertices (Dijkstra's)
 3. DoesNameExistInGraph -> Return true if a name matches the name of any vertex, else return false

+And various private methods to accomplish the above.

 The read algorithm that will create graph from text will work like this: (anything after // is comment about line)